aws-amplify/docs/android/how-to-pinpoint-notifications-fcm.md

 </activity>
 ```

-The data element in the previous example registers a URL scheme, `pinpoint://`, as well as the host, deeplink.
+The data element in the previous example registers a URL scheme, `pinpoint://`, as well as the host, `deeplink`.
 As a result, when given a URL in the form of `pinpoint://deeplink`, the manifest is prepared to execute the action.

 **Handling the Intent**

 Next, set up an intent handler to present the screen associated with the registered URL scheme and host.
-Intent data is retrieved in the onCreate() method, which then can use Uri data to create an activity.
+Intent data is retrieved in the onCreate() method, which then can use `Uri` data to create an activity.
 The following example shows an alert and tracks an event.

 ```java
 public class DeeplinkActivity extends Activity {